Asana/SGTM/README.md

 **How to configure**:
 * Set an env variable of `TF_VAR_sgtm_feature__disable_github_team_subscription` to `true`

-### Rerun required checks on pull requests that are older than N hours
+### Rerun required checks on pull requests that are older than N hours with a specific base ref
-SGTM can use Github API to rerun Check Runs on pull requests if the results of those check runs exceeds a set number of hours.
-Only set for check runs that are "required" as determined by Github's API.
-To set required checks on a branch see https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/about-protected-branches#require-status-checks-before-merging
+SGTM can use Github API to rerun Check Runs on pull requests with a specified base ref if the results of those check runs exceeds a set number of hours.
+This is useful for keeping the status of your check runs "fresh" especially if the base ref is updated frequently.
+It will ignore pull requests that do not match the specified base ref.

-*Note*: This does not use Github's check conclusion state `stale` and instead overrides it with a custom definition of "stale".
+*Note*: This does not use Github's check conclusion state `stale`.

 **How to configure**:
+* Set an env variable of `TF_VAR_sgtm_feature__check_rerun_base_ref_names` to contain a comma-separated list of ref names (e.g. `master`, `main`) that pull requests must be based off of to have their check runs rerequested.
+The default is `""` which disables the feature.
-* Set an env variable of `TF_VAR_sgtm_feature__check_run_freshness_duration_hours` to any positive integer to represent the number of hours a required check is considered "fresh".
-The default is 0 which disables the feature.
+* Set an env variable of `TF_VAR_sgtm_feature__check_rerun_threshold_hours` to any positive integer to represent the number of hours before a check run will be rerequested.
+The default is `0` which disables the feature.

 ## Installing a Virtual Environment for Python